Navid200/xDrip/docs/Alerts/ForecastLow.md

 The following image shows the Extra Alerts page, where you can control the Forecast Low alert, at `Settings` &#8722;> `Alarms and Alerts` &#8722;> `Extra Alerts`.
 ![](./images/ForecastLow.png)

-The alert will trigger if the extrapolated value drops below your low value in  less then the time (in minutes) specified under `Alarm at forecasted low mins`.
+The alert will trigger if the extrapolated value drops below your low value in  less than the time (in minutes) specified under `Alarm at forecasted low mins`.

 The forecast low alert does not take into account insulin or carbs or exercise etc.
 It takes into account the current glucose value and a few of the recent readings to calculate the trend and predict the next few readings.